drscotthawley/drscotthawley.github.io/_posts/2017-2-23-Following-Gravity.md

 ![png](https://drscotthawley.github.io/images/FG-images/output_20_1.png)

-In the above figure, we've shown the 'path' the algorithm takes in $x$-$y$ space, coloring the dots according to iteration number, so that the first points are dark purple, and later points tend to yellow.
+In the above figure, we've shown the 'path' the algorithm takes in $$x$$-$$y$$ space, coloring the dots according to iteration number, so that the first points are dark purple, and later points tend to yellow.

-Note that due to the asymmetry in the function (between $x$ and $y$), the path descends rapidly in $y$, and then travels along the "valley" in $x$ to reach the minimum.
+Note that due to the asymmetry in the function (between $$x$$ and $$y$$), the path descends rapidly in $$y$$, and then travels along the "valley" in $$x$$ to reach the minimum.
 This "long narrow valley" behavior is common in multidimensional optimization problems: the system may 'solve' one parameter quickly, but require thousands of operations to find the other one.

 Many sophisticated schemes have arisen to handle this challenge, and we won't cover them here.
 For now, suffice it to say that, yes, this sort of thing happens.
 You may have 'found' highly accurate values for certain parameters, but others are bogging down the process of convergence.